 Philosophy

-PHIL 101: Greek Philosophy from Pre-Socratics to Aristotle
+PHIL 101: History of Greek Philosophy from the Pre-Socratics to Aristotle

 An introduction to some of the central philosophical problems examined in their historical development from the Pre-Socratic philosophers to Aristotle.
 Some of the topics examined are: the nature of philosophical inquiry, the problem of human knowledge, the nature of the soul, being and reality, basic issues in moral and political philosophy.

-PHIL 102: Philosophy from Post-Aristotelic Period to Early Medieval
+PHIL 102: Philosophy from the Post-Aristotelic Period to the Early Medieval

 PHIL 103: Introduction to Philosophy